Branding

 - Audit Your Branding: Regularly review all platforms.
 Use audit tools like Google Search Console, semrush, ahrefs to see what is happening around you.Â

-Example: Canva’s shades of blue are uniform across their website, app, and marketing materials, strengthening brand recognition.
+Canva’s shades of blue are uniform across their website, app, and marketing materials, strengthening brand recognition.

-5. Ignoring Accessibility: Threats InclusionÂ
+5. Ignoring Accessibility = Threats InclusionÂ

 Why It’s a Mistake